Kodava people: Shrines and deities

 They maintained sacred groves on their public village lands from ancient times, hunting and cutting trees was prohibited in these woods called the Devakadu.
-However these days the government and private speculative land buyers have acquired these sacred groves and converted them into farms for monetary gains and with disrespect towards native religious feelings.
+However these days the government and private speculative land buyers have acquired these sacred groves and converted them into farms for monetary gains with disrespect towards native religious feelings.
 The Kodavas believe in astrology as well.

 On their ancestral clan lands they have a shrine (Kaimada), which is the shrine of the clan's first ancestor (Guru Karana – Karana).
 The spirits of departed souls who were prominent figures in the community and had done good deeds while they were alive were worshipped.
 These spirit gods do not have a set form of physical representation.
 Symbolically a piece of rock is sanctified and considered as such a spirit deity.
 A number of weapons, made of wood or metal, are kept in the Kaimadas.
 Every year, members of each family get together to remember the 'Karana's of their family and give offerings (similar to Ofrenda).

 Each village had a Bhagwathi, each lane had a snake deity and each nad(region) had an Aiyappa.
-The Kodavas worshipped Mahadeva as well.

 Some of the main shrines of the Kodavas are the temples of Talakaveri, Bhagamandala, Padi Igguthappa, Peggala (Heggala), Kakot Parambu and Bythoor.
-The Kodavas also revere and visit the shrines of Kukke Subramanya and Dharmasthala Manjunatha in Tulunad.